Status for season 5

 The show narrator Lady Whistledown (Julie Andrews) has announced the official approval of Bridgerton season 2.
-It is no surprise that the show was renewed considering it's been one of the two biggest hits on Netflix in 2021 (with Lupin).
+It is no surprise that the show was renewed considering it's been one of the two biggest hits on Netflix in 2021.
 If the series follows the sequence of book by Quinn’s Bridgerton novels, it is likely that season 2 will follow the narrative of The Viscount Who Loved Me, the second novel in the series, and tell the story of the search for an appropriate marriage for Lord Anthony Bridgerton, one of the Bridgerton siblings.
+The book series by Quinn the protagonists of The Duke and I, season 2 is likely to chronicle Anthony’s own search for love.

 Julie Andrews confirmed that "Bridgerton will return to production in the spring of 2021" and "Lord Anthony Bridgerton intends to dominate the social season" and that she will "report any and all of his activities".